- Feature: Free Webinar: What is Internal Medicine Anyway?

 - Highlights from ACP Internist® & ACP Hospitalist®

-Winning Abstracts from the 2014 Medical Student Abstract Competition: Internal Medicine 2014 Student Abstract Winners
+Winning Abstracts from the 2014 Medical Student Abstract Competition: Association Between Outpatient “No-shows” and Subsequent Clinical Outcomes

 In the Clinic is a monthly feature in Annals of Internal Medicine that focuses on practical management of patients with common clinical conditions.
 It offers evidence-based answers to frequently asked questions about screening, prevention, diagnosis, therapy, and patient education and provides physicians with tools to improve the quality of care.
 Many internal medicine clerkship directors recommend this series of articles for students on the internal medicine ambulatory rotation.

 Benefits of Membership for Students: ACP's free Medical Student Membership includes benefits designed especially to meet students' needs.

 Join Now: Sign-up today and begin enjoying the benefits of ACP Medical Student Membership.

 Ensure your success on the IM Clerkship rotation and exams.
 Study the material recommended by the Clerkship Directors in Internal Medicine and ACP with this integrated digital product.
 The full content of MKSAP for Students 5 and Internal Medicine Essentials for Students is presented on the product website, with links between questions and textbook.
 Questions can also be accessed through the new Osmosis medical app and website using a unique push-notification system.
 Learn more.